rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_MISTRAL_CHUNKED.md

 ---

-<chunk_context>The section on "Abschlusswiderstand" discusses the importance of termination resistors for the PROFIBUS communication bus, which are essential for ensuring signal integrity in the network.
-This information is crucial for users integrating the EGL 90 Universalgripper into their automation systems, as proper termination is necessary to prevent signal reflections and communication errors.
-The document emphasizes the technical specifications and identification numbers for the termination resistors, aligning with the overall theme of providing detailed technical guidance for the effective use of SCHUNK products in industrial applications.</chunk_context>
+<chunk_context>The section on "Abschlusswiderstand" discusses the importance of termination resistors for the PROFIBUS communication bus, specifically for the EGL 90 Universalgripper.
+This information is crucial for ensuring proper signal integrity and communication reliability in industrial automation systems, as highlighted throughout the document's focus on the integration and functionality of the Universalgripper within existing control systems.
+The mention of the specific part number (ST5G1204-PB-A-A) and its dimensions underscores the technical details necessary for installation and compatibility with SCHUNK's products.</chunk_context>
 <chunk>### Page 14
  EGL 90